python/cpython/Doc/library/tkinter.messagebox.rst

 The :mod:`tkinter.messagebox` module provides a template base class as well as a variety of convenience methods for commonly used configurations.
-The message boxes are modal and will return a subset of (True, False, OK, None) based on the user's selection.
+The message boxes are modal and will return a subset of (True, False, OK, None, Yes, No) based on the user's selection.
 Common message box styles and layouts include but are not limited to: